-Incompatible activities include, for example, those which are prohibited by statute, regulation or any provision of this Code, those which create the appearance of a conflict of interest, or those which would require the employee's disqualification from matters so central or critical to the performance of their duties and responsibilities that the employee's ability to give satisfactory service to the Bank would be materially impaired.
+Incompatible activities include, for example, those which are prohibited by statute, regulation or any provision of this Code, those which create the appearance of a conflict of interest, or those which would require the employee's disqualification from matters so central or critical to the performance of his or her duties and responsibilities that the employee's ability to give satisfactory service to the Bank would be materially impaired.
+Before engaging in compensated outside employment, an employee should notify the Bank's Ethics Officer.